asacamano/K2/java/java-allinone/README.md

 ## What goes in this directory?

-This directory contains the Java sub-projects of K2.
+This directory contains the Java code, tests, and examples directories for the early implementation of K2 in Java.

+This code will be refactored and moved to separate directorys as the new K2 structure is built.

 ## Hacking on the Java implementation